KiritchoukC/Articles/deploy-nuxt-on-firebase/article.md

 ### Price

-Current solution: I have to pay every month for a private server
+**Current solution**: I have to pay every month for a private server

-Firebase: Well, for my needs, it's free.
+**Firebase**: Well, for my needs, it's free.

 ### Configuration

-Current solution: I have to configure everything myself.
+**Current solution**: I have to configure everything myself.
 Docker containers, https, nginx reverse proxy, ...

-Firebase: Everything you need is already done.
+**Firebase**: Everything you need is already done.
 Logging, analytics, https, custom domain, ...

 ### Update

-Current solution: A change in my website ? here's the steps
+**Current solution**: A change in my website ? here's the steps

 - Push changes to git
 - Hook on docker hub get triggered and build the container (10-15 min)